polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/develop-a-smart-contract.md

 For example, this smart contract requires storage of simple values.

+The following code in this section is intended to illustrate the functionality of the ink! language.
+The code you will be using in the rest of this tutorial begins in the next section, [Update your smart contract](#update-your-smart-contract).

-The following code illustrates how to store simple values for this contract using the `#[ink(storage)]` attribute macro:
+You can store simple values for a contract using the `#[ink(storage)]` attribute macro:

 ```rust
 #[ink(storage)]